ASE G1 Maintenance & Lt. Repair Practice Test

 Answer D is wrong.
 Electrolysis is caused by coolant breakdown and shorts in the electrical system.
 It prematurely corrodes aluminum parts like water pumps and thermostat housings.

-40. The serpentine accessory drive belt of an engine squeaks but appears to be in good condition.
-Technician A says a faulty idler bearing could cause this.
+40. An engine's serpentine accessory drive belt squeaks but appears in good condition.
+Technician A says a faulty tensioner bearing could be the cause.
 Technician B says to check the belt with a belt gauge.
 Who is correct?

 • A. Technician A